Zachzw/NCM-GROUP-Push/Readme.md

         "configuration": [{<DATA GOES HERE>},[]]}

-1. OR run the `run.ps1` to activate and run the GroupPush.py file
+1. Run the `run.ps1` to activate and run the GroupPush.py file